Raeley/triangle-tracker/README.md

  here is a live working demo
 ##### technologies used
 Javascript is used to make the website responsive to a user.The user is able to have the visual interaction with the program.
+## contact me
-## incase of any ideas email me at raelmoraa85@gmail.com or fork the repository and make changes to the code.
+incase of any ideas email me at raelmoraa85@gmail.com or fork the repository and make changes to the code.